Manish-Parkar/bootcamp---project1/README.md

 Hashing Algorithms in python
-Jul 2021

-Project descriptionThis is my first python project which I have completed during my 7 Days Bootcamp on Python and Network Security by ShapeAI.
+This is my first python project which I have completed during my 7 Days Bootcamp on Python and Network Security by ShapeAI.
 In this project, I have created a hashing algorithm using the hashlib library in python in which I have created,

 1. a program in python to generate the md5 hashed output of the string data given by the user.